Xponential Fitness (XPOF) Sued For Securities Fraud After Disclosing SEC Inquiry – Hagens Berman

 If you invested in Xponential Fitness and have substantial losses, or have knowledge that may assist the firm's investigation, click here to discuss your legal rights with Hagens Berman ))

-If you'd like more information and answers to frequently asked questions about the Xponential Fitness investigation, read more )
+If you'd like more information and answers to frequently asked questions about the Xponential Fitness case and our investigation, read more )

 Whistleblowers: Persons with non-public information regarding Xponential Fitness should consider their options to help in the investigation or take advantage of the SEC Whistleblower program.
 Under the new program, whistleblowers who provide original information may receive rewards totaling up to 30 percent of any successful recovery made by the SEC.
 For more information, call Reed Kathrein at 844-916-0895 or email ... .